Financial Conflict of Interest (FCOI)

 What is a Financial Conflict of Interest?

-Conflicts of interest in research are present when a Significant Financial Interest directly affects, or could appear to affect, the professional judgment of a researcher when designing, conducting, or reporting research.
+A Financial Conflict of Interest in research is present when a Significant Financial Interest affects, or could appear to affect, the professional judgment of a researcher when designing, conducting, or reporting research.

 Who needs to disclose?

 - Institutional Review (IR) of all SFI is required for Investigators† participating in any U.S. Public Health Service (PHS) and U.S. Department of Energy (DoE) sponsored activities.

 - Sponsors allowing Investigators† to Determine (ID) when SFI is related to the Investigator’s research include the National Science Foundation (NSF) and National Aeronautics and Space Administration (NASA).
 Investigators† participating in research with these sponsors must disclose those Significant Financial Interests they deem to be related to their research.

 † Investigator status is determined by the Principal Investigator, FAQ.